top of page

 • Develop a deep appreciation for the importance of cultural safety and responsiveness in philanthropy, empowering you to integrate these principles into your grant-making practices.

-• Understand the contextual rationale for decolonizing wealth and its implications for the philanthropic sector, equipping you with the knowledge and tools to drive transformative change.
+• Understand the contextual rationale for 'decolonising' and its implications for the philanthropic sector, equipping you with the knowledge and tools to drive transformative change.

 Your Facilitators